How to Make $1,000 a Month in Dividends

 1) Dividend Payout Ratio!

 Preferably a payout ratio of less than 60%.
 Below 60% shows a company has room to grow its dividend over the years.
-There are exceptions like REIT stocks which are require to pay out 90% of their earnings.
+There are exceptions like REIT stocks which are required to pay out 90% of their earnings.

 2) P/E Ratio (price-to-earnings)!